 Ross Township Solicitor Bonnie Brimmeier told Ross Commissioners Tuesday that the three entities responsible for maintaining Johnanna Drive are promising to repair the entrance to the road at the intersection with McKnight Road.

-The issue came to light when a Woodhawk club resident, Vicki Chang, complained to the commissioners on Feb.
-4 the entrance to Johnanna Drive acts like a speed bump.
+The issue came to light when a Woodhawk club resident,the entrance to Johnanna Drive acts like a speed bump.
 (See video and Click "view larger map" for exact location)

 "Because of the poor road conditions, drivers slow down to a nearly complete stop when entering from McKnight Road," she said.
 "This greatly increases the chances of rear-end collisions because the cars behind you are still traveling at nearly 40 miles an hour."